telly/groundy/README.md

 ![Groundy](http://i.imgur.com/fgC2aaw.png)

-Groundy is a fun, sexy way to do background work on your Android app; it's specially useful for running tasks that must be executed even if your activities rotated or even quited.
-It allows you to receive notifications from the background task directly to your activity.
+Groundy is a fun, sexy way to do background work on your Android app; it's specially useful for running tasks that must be executed even if your activities are rotated or even quited.
+It allows you to receive notifications from the background task directly to your activity or any object.

 It is useful for several scenarios like executing calls to external services (e.g. RESTful web services), download and/or process files, encoding audio/video and any kind of task that could